 - Flow Speed Control: As expected, the Samto 3D pen also comes equipped with speed control buttons for manipulating flow speed when working on projects.
 Users can get it flowing slower as well as faster according to the situations they encounter.
 Thereby improving the accuracy of one’s 3D models.

 - Compact Replaceable Nozzle: in terms of maintenance, Samto is built with compact components such as its electric heating nozzle which can easily be replaced if the need arises.

 - Advanced Unclogging Mechanism Techniques: the Samto 3D pen makes use of an Unclogging technique which is quite advanced and prevents jamming while working on printing a model.
 Its LCD display screen also serves as an intuitive means of notifying its user when clogging occurs.

 - LCD Display Screen: it also spots an LCD screen equipped to provide periodic updates on clogging, temperature and flow speed when in use.

 This device comes with an instruction manual and is suitable for kids above the age of 8.
 Note that the Samto official website recommends that kids work with it while been supervised by adults.

-Using a 3D printing pen is a whole new experience for hobbyist who have made use of 3D printers throughout their printing career.
-The ease in which they can be applied as complimentary tools when designing intricate or small 3D models makes them a design tool you should consider having.
+Using a 3D printing pen is a whole new experience for a hobbyist who has made use of 3D printers throughout their printing career.
+The ease in which they can be applied as complementary tools when designing intricate or small 3D models makes them a design tool you should consider having.

 On the other hand, enthusiasts looking to introduce their kids or students to the world of additive manufacturing should consider starting with the 3D printing pen before introducing a 3D printer.